Since the first ever Abu Dhabi Grand Prix in 2009, the Yas Marina Circuit has proudly hosted this annual stop on the Formula 1 calendar.

 2012 - Kimi Raikkonen, Lotus

-Sir Lewis Hamilton currently holds the race lap record around Yas Marina Circuit, setting a 1:39.283 in his Mercedes W10 during the 2019 Abu Dhabi Grand Prix.
+Max Verstappen holds the race lap record around Yas Marina Circuit, setting a 1:26.103 in his Red Bull RB16B during the 2021 Abu Dhabi Grand Prix, the first staging of the event around the shorter, faster track.

 Max Verstappen: "Abu Dhabi is always a special one due to the atmosphere.
 The crowds are big and noisy, and being a sunset race adds to the unique feeling."